tristanpenman/fpga-basics/README.md

 ## Volume Control

-This project builds on _Audio Wave_ by adding a volume control, with 16 levels of volume.
+[volume_control](./volume_control) builds on _Audio Wave_ by adding a volume control, with 16 levels of volume.
 It does this using a multiplier IP block which multiplies a 4-bit volume signal with the sample that is currently being played.
 The lowest 4 bits of the product are discarded, and the highest 8 bits are played.

 The volume can be controlled using the joystick on the MegaWing, and is displayed as a hexadecimal value on the seven segment display.

+## Volume Control 16

+[volume_control](./volume_control_16) is a simple iteration on _Volume Control_ that uses a 16-bit DAC instead of an 8-bit DAC.
+The code for generating a COE file has been updated accordingly, in [sine16.c](./volume_control_16/sine16.c).

 ## References